Gospel

 Commentary:

-Jesus heals Peter's past failures by asking for his love and giving him a mission to care for others.
+Jesus restores Peter by asking for his love and commissioning him to care for the church.

 20 Peter turned and saw the disciple whom Jesus loved following them, the one who also had leaned back against him during the supper and had said, "Lord, who is it that is going to betray you?"